 Management and Maintenance

 Guidebook on the management and maintenance of CHW programs community assessment, program planning, recruitment, training, communication, team building, and evaluation.

 Organization(s): Centers for Disease Control and Prevention

 States Can Fund Community Health Workers through Medicaid to Improve People's Health, Decrease Costs, and

-Issue brief that provides an overview of CHW benefits, key topics regarding sustainable funding of CHWs through Medicaid reimbursement, and examples through state case studies.
+Provides an overview of benefits of utilizing CHWs in a community healthcare setting.
+Discusses key topics regarding sustainable funding of CHWs through Medicaid reimbursement, and identifies examples from state case studies.

 Organization(s): Families USA